Dr. Terrell A. G. Awak-Principal

 Jason Ross-Assistant Principal

-Jason Ross joined Creekside High School in 2015 following seven years of service within the Fulton County School System.
+Mr. Ross joined Creekside High School in 2015 following seven years of service within the Fulton County School System.
 His career began in the Atlanta Public Schools System where he taught fourth grade for six years at Tull Waters Elementary.
 Mr. Ross was awarded Tull Waters “Teacher of the Year” for the 2000-01 school year before being named Math Coordinator for Project GRAD Atlanta.

-Mr. Ross was appointed to Interim Assistant Principal at Harper-Archer Middle School in Atlanta after his tenure with Project GRAD Atlanta.
+Mr. Ross was appointed Interim Assistant Principal at Harper-Archer Middle School in Atlanta after his tenure with Project GRAD Atlanta.
 After completing his interim year as assistant principal, Mr. Ross was selected as assistant principal for the Junior Academy at Charles R. Drew Charter School in the East Lake area of Atlanta.
-Mr. Ross contributed to the success of Drew Charter achieving Adequate Yearly Progress (AYP) during his two-year tenure.
+Mr. Ross contributed to the success of Charles R. Drew Charter achieving Adequate Yearly Progress (AYP) during his two-year tenure.

-Mr. Ross’ next leadership roles took place in Fulton County Schools where he served as assistant principal at Benjamin Banneker High School, Sandtown Middle School and Creekside High School.
+Mr. Ross’ next leadership roles took place in Fulton County Schools where he served as assistant principal at Benjamin Banneker High School, Sandtown Middle School, and Creekside High School.

 Mr. Ross is a native of Chicago, IL.
 He received his Bachelor of Arts degree from Morehouse College in Early Childhood Education, a Master of Education degree in Educational Leadership from Kennesaw State University and an Educational Specialist degree in Curriculum and Instruction from Lincoln Memorial University.

-He is a proud member of Kappa Alpha Psi Fraternity, Inc.
+Mr. Ross is a proud father of two adults (Justen, 22) and (Jada, 20).
+Mr. Ross is a proud member of Kappa Alpha Psi Fraternity, Inc.

 Benjamin Polite-Assistant Principal